Neyr/CTF-Writeups/broker/README.md

 ```
 We get a reverse shell back and can find the user flag
 ```
-# nc -nlvp 4242
-listening on [any] 4242 ...
-connect to [10.13.1.12] from (UNKNOWN) [10.10.5.130] 42380
-bash: cannot set terminal process group (1): Inappropriate ioctl for device
-bash: no job control in this shell activemq@activemq:/opt/apache-activemq-5.9.0$ ls -la ls -la total 9988
+activemq@activemq:/opt/apache-activemq-5.9.0$ ls -la
+ls -la
+total 9988